norojordan/Pandas-Challenge/README.md

 Create a table that breaks down school performances based on average Spending Ranges (Per Student).
 Use 4 reasonable bins to group school spending.
 Include in the table each of the following:

-Average Math Score
+Average Math Score,
-Average Reading Score
+Average Reading Score,
-% Passing Math (The percentage of students that passed math.)
+The percentage of students that passed math,
-% Passing Reading (The percentage of students that passed reading.)
+The percentage of students that passed reading and
-% Overall Passing (The percentage of students that passed math and reading.)
+The percentage of students that passed both math and reading.)